jorgecensi/jorgecensi.github.io/_posts/2018/2018-09-12-remote-only-manifest.md

 While there is sometimes value in the items on the right, the items on the left are valued more.

-There is <a href="https://lnkd.in/g-q-dgB">this</a> another article I like that explains it
+There is <a href="https://lnkd.in/g-q-dgB">this</a> another article that I like which explains it.

 What do you think about it?